Land of Rugs™

 They agreed that an area rug measuring approximately 200 x 300 cm in the reception space would give a warm and welcoming feel and that matching it with a smaller rug positioned in front of the worktable would zone yet coordinate the two spaces.

-Whilst they agreed with us that picking out one of the colours from the horizontal stripes on the rear wall for the rugs would complete the contemporary feel, they could not agree with each other on which two colours would work best.
-The warehouseman preferring grey rugs and his partner preferring lilac.
+Whilst they agreed with us that the rug should be one of the colours from the horizontal stripes on the rear wall, they could not agree with each other on which two colours would work best.
+With one of them preferring grey rugs and the other preferring lilac.

-Fortunately, they were united in their agreement that shaggy rugs with an easy-care polypropylene pile would add a touch of luxury and fit the bill nicely.
+Fortunately, they were united in their agreement that a wool rug with an easy-care low pile would add a touch of luxury and fit the bill nicely.

-After researching the Land of Rugs stock for shaggy rugs in purple tones, the wife found the perfect rug to meet her needs.
-Of course, she won the battle of grey vs lilac - after all it was a space for her business where she would be spending a considerable amount of her time.
+After researching the Land of Rugs stock for wool rugs in purple tones, the wife found the perfect rug to meet her needs.
+Of course, she won the battle of grey vs lilac - after all, it was a space for her business where she would be spending a considerable amount of her time.

 Using Rugs in Garage Conversions